mickjagger19/Immusia/Immusia_Privacy_Policy.md

 The security of your data is important to us, but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

+## HOW LONG IS YOUR INFORMATION KEPT?

+We will retain your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.

 ## Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-You are advised to review this Privacy Policy periodically for any changes.
+We may update our Privacy Policy from time to time, and we encourage you to review it periodically.
+You can refer to the commit date as the last-revised date of this Privacy Policy.
+We may modify or update this Privacy Policy from time to time.
+Some changes do not require your consent.
+However, if we determine that the changes may pose risk to your rights and freedoms, we will ask for your consent to those changes separately from this Privacy Policy.

+You can also checkout the commit changes for detailed modification.

 ## Contact Us